My Approach & Qualifications

 After my work with the NHS, I moved to Low-Cost therapy at The Awareness Centre.
 Here I saw clients on a long-term basis who were looking for support with many of the issues I mention above.
 However, I was also able to work with clients who had experienced abuse, assault, and domestic violence.

 I have been in private practice since 2019, where I continue to support clients with a diverse range of issues.
-More recently, I have welcomed more clients from South Asian backgrounds and supported them with family and relationship problems (including arranged marriages).
+More recently, I have welcomed more clients from South Asian backgrounds and supported them with complex family issues and relationship problems.

 MY BACKGROUND - Outside of Therapy